Brod8362/i3blocklets/README.md

 wireless.sh - A script which shows Wifi network name and signal strength.
 (Left click to enable, right click to disable, middle click for status.)

+mediaplayer - Unmodified version of the default script.